Hanover-CS/HC25-Kayla-Pyle-Senior-Project/docs/tutorial/step_two.md

 If it does, that means you've created a successful connection to your aura instance database!

 Now, let's get that sensitive information out of the code and into an .env file.
-Follow this link to (Step 3)[/docs/tutorial/step_three.md].
+Follow this link to [Step 3](/docs/tutorial/step_three.md).